 Preparing for Face Lift and Neck Lift Surgery

 Once the patient is discharged, they will need to have someone drive them home and stay with them for a night or two.
+If needed, a concierge home nurse can be supplied by our office.
 They’ll also need to prepare their home for their recuperation.
 This means any household duties and preparing their resting area with anything they may need, such as their medication.

 The Face Lift Surgery

-During traditional face lift Los Angeles, the patient is under general anesthesia.
-There are many ways to perform a face lift surgery in Los Angeles, but the basic procedure has the surgeon make incisions around the natural curve of the ear, around the earlobe and into the hairline.
-Some surgeons also place an incision under the chin.
-The surgeon then frees the patient’s skin from the tissue beneath it and pulls it up and back.
+During traditional facelift procedure Los Angeles, the patient is under general anesthesia or local anesthesia with light sedation.
+There are many ways to perform a face tightening surgery in Los Angeles, but the basic procedure has the surgeon make incisions around the natural curve of the ear, around the earlobe and into the hairline.
+Depending on the extent of skin and muscle laxity, an incision under the chin may also be needed.
+The surgeon then frees the patient’s skin from the tissue beneath.
 They then trim excess skin, reposition deeper tissues and may also remove unwanted fat from the chin.
 The operation takes between two and three hours.

 The surgeon closes up the incisions with non-absorbable sutures or skin glue, and they may use surgical staples around the hairline.
 After this, they’ll bandage the patient’s head and face to keep swelling down.

-How long it takes a patient to recover from a face and neck lift Los Angeles depends on the type of surgery they had done.
+How long it takes a patient to recover from a face and necklift surgery in Los Angeles depends on the type of surgery they had done.
 The surgeon prescribes pain medication and antibiotics, and one tip is for the patient to fill these prescriptions before the surgery so they’ll be immediately available when needed.
 Before the patient is discharged, the nurse will instruct them in how to care for their surgical wounds and give them dates for follow up appointments.

 The nurse or doctor also tells the patient to sleep with their head elevated for at least two or three nights after their surgery.
 This can be done by piling pillows against the head of the bed.
 Swelling and bruising can be eased by ice packs, and the patient should rest as much as they can for at least the first week after their surgery.

 The surgeon removes the sutures within 5 to 10 days after the operation.
 After about two weeks, the patient really starts to see the results of their face and neck lift and they’ll feel strong enough to do some light housework and gentle exercise.
 They should not go to the gym for at least a month and a half after their surgery and wear sunblock if they need to go out in the sun.
-It’ll probably take a few months for the swelling to go away completely and about half a year for the incision lines to calm down.
-The final results of a tighter and more youthful face and neck will be visible in about nine months.
+It’ll probably take a few months for the swelling to go away completely and about half a year for the incision lines to significantly fade.
+The final results of a refreshed and more youthful face and neck will be visible.